myriadbytes/engine3d/readme.md

 The Windows platform layer uses:
 - Win32 API
 - GameInput
-- D3D12
+- Vulkan

-All of which should be available on a stock Windows 10+ install.
+All of which should be available on a stock Windows 10+ install with up-to-date drivers.

 ## Why ?

 Because it's fun !
 Writing a complete codebase is also a great learning exercise.
+Here is a short list of things I have learnt about / implemented from scratch thanks to this project :
+- A PNG loader capable of loading and decompressing simple image assets.
+- A robin-hood hashmap.
+- A buddy allocator for managing VRAM.

 ## How to build: